gvwilson/sensibleadventures/nardica/nardica.md

 "Wife's made tea."

-The common room where Iffy and Aunt Naggie watched stories together when Uncle Jack was out drinking or sleeping off its effects only had seats for four.
+The common room where Iffy and Aunt Naggie watched stories together when Uncle Jack was out drinking or in bed sleeping off its effects only had seats for four.
 Even if it had been the size of the Dance Hall market, Iffy wouldn't have been invited.